N747PA: Pan Am Flight 845

-Later History
+Later history

 After the accident, the aircraft was repaired and returned to service with Pan Am shortly after.
 In 1973 it was re-registered to N747QC and leased to Air Zaïre, who renamed it to Mont Floyo.
-It returned to Pan Am in 1975. and renamed to "Clipper Sea Lark" and then "Clipper Juan T. Trippe" in 1980, in honor of the founder of Pan Am, Juan T. Trippe, following his death that year.
-In 1981, the aircraft received a side cargo door and reinforced floor as part of the United States Department of Defense's airlift requirements under the Civil Reserve Air Fleet.
+It returned to Pan Am in 1975, and was renamed to "Clipper Sea Lark" in 1980, and then "Clipper Juan T. Trippe" in 1981 in honor of the founder of Pan Am, Juan T. Trippe, following his death that year.
+In 1988, the aircraft received a side cargo door and reinforced floor as part of the United States Department of Defense's airlift requirements under the Civil Reserve Air Fleet.

 When Pan Am ceased operation on December 4, 1991, General Electric Credit Corporation took ownership of N747PA.
 It was the last 747 Pan Am had left when it departed John F. Kennedy International Airport on May 12, 1992.
 It was leased to Argentinean airline Aeroposta and briefly later to Kabo Air in 1993.
 The aircraft would be grounded in 1997 and used as a source of spare parts, due to her airframe approaching the need for a major D-Check and no longer conforming to new noise criteria.
 Eventually, it was broken up in December 1999 at San Bernardino International Airport.

-"Jumbo747"
+"Jumbo 747"

-In early 2000, the remains of the aircraft were purchased by a South Korean couple and converted into a restaurant called "Jumbo747".
+In early 2000, the remains of the aircraft were purchased by a South Korean couple and converted into a restaurant called "Jumbo 747".
 Located in Hopyeong, Namyangju, South Korea, the plane was painted to look like a Boeing VC-25A (Air Force One).
-The restaurant failed in 2005 and the plane would lie abandoned for several years.
+The restaurant failed in 2005, and the plane would lie abandoned for several years.
 After the restaurant shut down, there were petitions and campaigns from numerous aviation enthusiasts for museums or local governments to preserve the historical airplane.
-Eventually though in December 2010, the remains of N747PA were finally scrapped.
+In December 2010, the remains of N747PA were finally scrapped.

-In 2017, Airways Magazine made an article claiming that N747PA had only partially been scrapped and that three major pieces of fuselage were saved and moved not far away to the suburb of Wolmuncheon-ro.
+In 2017, author Cody Diamond published in Airways an article claiming that N747PA had only partially been scrapped and that three major pieces of fuselage were saved and moved not far away to the suburb of Wolmuncheon-ro.
 The former aircraft was then reported to be used as a church in a Korean Air Livery.
 (Location:1052-7 Wolmun-ri, Wabu-eup, Namyangju-si, Gyeonggi-do, South Korea).
-However, this claim was proven false as the 747 claimed to be N747PA had been there long before the aircraft had been scrapped.
+However, this claim was proven incorrect, as the 747 claimed to be N747PA had been there long before the aircraft had been scrapped.
 As of 2020, the unknown church 747 had been removed as well and replaced by a new building.